 What to Know About Tuition & Fees

 Get a good understanding of the tuition charges associated with Bowdoin College in order to plan properly for your college years.
-Check out the figures following to learn how Bowdoin College's cost stacks up to other colleges and if you should arrange for tuition increases.
+Check out the figures following to learn how Bowdoin's cost stacks up to other colleges and if you should arrange for tuition increases.

 |Tuition and Fees||Expensive||Expensive||Expensive|

-How Much Will Tuition & Fees Be for Bodoin?
+How Much Will Tuition & Fees Be for Bowdoin?

-Unlike public colleges, Bodoin does not provide a tuition discount to students who live in state.
+Unlike public colleges, Bowdoin does not provide a tuition discount to students who live in state.

-Bowdoin College fees and tuition is the amount quoted to students for one academic year, and does not include room and board.
+Fees and tuition costs quoted here do not include room and board, which will drive up your costs.
 Having said that, many students end up spending less than full tuition after receiving financial aid and other reductions.

 Are Tuition and Fees Going Up or Down?

-The following chart shows projected upcoming fees and tuition for undergrads at Bodoin.
+The following chart shows projected upcoming fees and tuition for undergrads at Bowdoin.

 At a lot of schools you will end up paying more for your last year of college than you will in your first.
 This is due to annual price increases.
 It pays to keep yourself updated!